International Game Technology (1975–2015): 2001–2012

 IGT opened the Global Technology & Interoperability Center in Reno, Nevada, early in 2008.
-This first-of-its-kind research and testing center encompasses a 6500 sqft facility, which is available for use by gaming manufacturers, customers and third-party gaming products manufacturers.
+This first-of-its-kind research and testing center encompasses a 6500 sqft facility, which is available for use by gaming manufacturers, customers, and third-party gaming product manufacturers.
 The collaborative center focuses on product testing in a true-to-life casino atmosphere prior to market release.
-In an effort to diversify business and market opportunities in the United Kingdom, the company acquired Cyberview Technology, Inc.
+In an effort to diversify business and market opportunities in the United Kingdom, the company acquired Cyber-view Technology, Inc.

 The company opened IGT Technology Development (Beijing) Co., Ltd. in Beijing, China, in March 2009.
 The office was established to research and develop gaming, application and systems in addition to providing support, technical services and training.

-In 2009, Patti S. Hart was named IGT's new president and CEO.
-That year also saw the release of sbX Tier One package by IGT Network Systems.
-The sbX system offers a bank-by-bank solution, which gives casino operators the ability to implement server-based technology without the need to commit the entire casino floor.
+In 2009, Patti S. Hart was appointed as IGT's new president and CEO.
+That year also saw the release of SBX Tier One package by IGT Network Systems.

 Sex and the City Slots were introduced in fall 2009 in the United States.
-This game features entertaining game play, bonus rounds on a multi-level progressive jackpots platform.

-The year ended with IGT's sbX Experience Management System being installed at ARIA Resort & Casino at CityCenter in Las Vegas.
-ARIA's casino floor opened with a first-of-its-kind combination of IGT systems on the server-based network, including IGT Advantage and sbX.
+This game features game play with bonus rounds on a multi-level progressive jackpots platform.
+The year ended with IGT's SBX Experience Management System being installed at ARIA Resort & Casino at City Center in Las Vegas.
+ARIA's casino floor opened with a first-of-its-kind combination of IGT systems on the server-based network, including IGT Advantage and SBX.

 IGT started 2010 with a repeat win at the International Gaming Awards as Best Slot Manufacturer of the Year and continued to win awards throughout the year.
 These included 16 awards in Casino Player magazine's Best of Gaming for 2010, top honors in Global Gaming Business' 8th Annual Gaming and Technology Awards, wins in the inaugural Casino Enterprise Management Hospitality Operations Technology Awards, and 35 awards in Strictly Slots Best of Slots Awards.